ilari-makimattila/python-backend-demo/README.md

 ### Package management with poetry

-Python Poetry is a modern take on package management.
+[Python Poetry](https://python-poetry.org/) is a modern take on package management.
 It is significantly easier than using pip for example.

 ### Static type checking with mypy

+[mypy](https://mypy.readthedocs.io/en/stable/) enables type checking for Python.
 Type checking is an important part of the development process.
 It makes the software easier to work with in the long run and increases overall correctness.

 ### Linting with ruff

-Ruff is a modern and fast linter that supports most rules and features of other Python linters out of the box.
+[Ruff](https://docs.astral.sh/ruff/) is a modern and fast linter that supports most rules and features of other Python linters out of the box.

 ### Testing with pytest

-Pytest is in my opinion the most powerful testing framework.
+[Pytest](https://docs.pytest.org/en/latest/) is in my opinion the most powerful testing framework.
 Not only for Python but it's better than any other framework I've seen for any language.

 Requirements and Architecture
 -----------------------------